MichaelZane/chef-backend/README.md

  * must LogIn and have a token to make these requests:

- EndPoint: make a request by the id of the user to get all the recipes of the user and add new recipe.
+ * make a request by the id of the user to get all the recipes of the user and add new recipe.

   Method        |       EndPoint | Description